Mental Health and Addictions Worker

 GNED General Education Elective

-This course focuses on managing clients in crisis situations, with a special emphasis on those experiencing drug-induced psychosis.
-Students will develop practical skills in crisis intervention, including recognizing and understanding the symptoms of psychosis, applying de-escalation techniques, and planning interventions that ensure the safety of both clients and practitioners.
-Key topics include preparing for safe home visits, implementing safety protocols during fieldwork, and coordinating with emergency services in high-risk scenarios.
-Prerequisite: AMHW 1018, AMHW 1022
+Students explore managing clients in crisis situations with a special emphasis on those experiencing drug-induced psychosis.
+Students develop practical skills in crisis intervention, including recognizing and understanding the symptoms of psychosis, applying de-escalation techniques and planning interventions that ensure the safety of both clients and practitioners.
+Key topics include preparing for safe home visits, implementing safety protocols during fieldwork and coordinating with emergency services in high-risk scenarios.
+Prerequisite: MHAW 1002, MHAW 1006

-In this course, students will learn to identify the purpose, principles, and methods of effective counselling, and practice critical techniques from various theoretical perspectives.
+Students identify the purpose; principles; and methods of effective counselling; and practice critical techniques from various theoretical perspectives.
 Emphasis is placed on developing therapeutic approaches and building a strong therapeutic alliance.
-Students will also learn and apply motivational interviewing techniques to enhance client engagement and facilitate positive behavioural change.
-Prerequisite: AMHW 1022
+Students apply motivational interviewing techniques to enhance client engagement and facilitate positive behavioural change.
+Prerequisite: MHAW 1006

-In this course, students will apply the skills, values, and knowledge developed in their competency portfolio to real-world scenarios.
-Building on their previous work and learning, students will engage in learning opportunities to refine their professional practice strategies.
-This course emphasizes the implementation of self-care practices and the development of resilience in the workplace.
-Students will further evaluate their field readiness by participating in mock interviews, case studies, and role-playing exercises.
-They will also finalize their professional development goals and prepare to transition into their field placement, ensuring they are equipped to meet industry and regulatory standards Prerequisite: AMHW 1017
+Students apply the skills, values and knowledge developed in their competency portfolio to real-world scenarios.
+Building on their previous work and learning, students engage in learning opportunities to refine their professional practice strategies.
+Students explore the implementation of self-care practices and the development of resilience in the workplace.
+Students further evaluate their field readiness by participating in mock interviews; case studies and role-playing exercises; finalizing their professional development goals and preparing to transition into their field placement; ensuring they are equipped to meet industry and regulatory standards.
+Prerequisite: MHAW 1001

-In this course, learners will engage in ongoing self and collective reflective practice, a crucial skill for both personal and professional development, as well as for the well-being of the community members they support.
-By regularly stepping back and reflecting, students will have the opportunity to critically assess their own practices, challenge existing perspectives, and address any biases or areas for growth.
-This process aims to enhance student effectiveness in supporting diverse communities and contribute to the overall professional growth and well-being of the student.
+Learners engage in ongoing self and collective reflective practice, a crucial skill for both personal and professional development, as well as for the well-being of the community members they support.
+By regularly stepping back and reflecting, students critically assess their own practices, challenge existing perspectives and address any biases or areas for growth.
+This process aims to enhance student effectiveness in supporting diverse communities and contribute to professional growth and well-being.

-This course equips students with the knowledge and skills to work effectively with individuals experiencing co-occurring substance use and mental health issues.
-Students will use evidence-informed resources, including the Diagnostic and Statistical Manual of Mental Disorders, to deepen their understanding of concurrent disorders.
-In a collaborative setting, students will develop treatment plans based on comprehensive screening and assessment, ensuring that interventions are tailored to individual needs, strengths, and goals.
-The course also includes research into best practices for treating concurrent disorders, and a critical evaluation of the continuum of care for these conditions.
+Students develop knowledge and skills to work effectively with individuals experiencing co-occurring substance use and mental health issues.
+Students use evidence-informed resources, including the Diagnostic and Statistical Manual of Mental Disorders, to deepen their understanding of concurrent disorders.
+In a collaborative setting, students develop treatment plans based on comprehensive screening and assessment, ensuring that interventions are tailored to individual needs, strengths and goals.
+Topics include research into best practices for treating concurrent disorders and a critical evaluation of the continuum of care for these conditions.
 Prerequisite: PSYC 1005

 GNED General Education Elective

-During placement, students will apply their classroom knowledge and skills in a real-world setting through a supervised field placement.
-This hands-on experience allows students to work directly with individuals, families, and communities affected by addiction and mental health.
-Students will be placed in various community organizations, healthcare facilities, or social service agencies where they will engage in practical work, including client support, case management, and intervention planning.
-Through placement, students will receive guidance from experienced professionals and will be expected to demonstrate competency in applying theoretical concepts, ethical practice, and evidence-based strategies.
-Emphasis will be placed on reflective practice, professional development, and integration of feedback to enhance students’ readiness for a career in the addiction and mental health field.
-Prerequisite: AMHW 2000, AMHW 2001, AMHW 2003, AMHW 2004, AMHW 2005, AMHW 2006 Co-requisite: AMHW 2008
+Students apply their classroom knowledge and skills in a real-world setting through a supervised field placement.
+Students work directly with individuals, families and communities affected by addiction and mental health.
+Placements are in various community organizations, healthcare facilities or social service agencies where students engage in practical work, including client support, case management and intervention planning.
+Through placement, students receive guidance from experienced professionals and demonstrate competency in applying theoretical concepts, ethical practice and evidence-based strategies.
+Emphasis will be placed on reflective practice, professional development and integration of feedback to enhance student readiness for a career in the addiction and mental health field.
+Prerequisite: MHAW 1000, MHAW 1004, MHAW 1005, MHAW 1007, MHAW 1008, MHAW 2000, SSWP 1002, MHAW 2001, MHAW 2002, MHAW 2003, MHAW 2004, MHAW 2005, MHAW 2006 Co-requisite: MHAW 2007

-Building on previous reflective practice, this course focuses on advancing students’ self-awareness and professional growth through deeper engagement in reflective and critical thinking processes.
-Students will further explore advanced techniques for self-assessment and collective reflection, incorporating feedback from peers and mentors to refine their practice.
-This course emphasizes the development of advanced strategies for addressing complex cases and navigating challenges in the field.
-Co-requisite: AMHW 2007
+Students advance their self-awareness and professional growth through deeper engagement in reflective and critical thinking processes.
+Students explore advanced techniques for self-assessment and collective reflection, incorporating feedback from peers and mentors to refine their practice.
+Students apply advanced strategies for addressing complex cases and navigating challenges in the field.
+Co-requisite: WKPL 2095

 *Courses subject to change.